Adam1609/REDPets/README.md

 - Name your Pets :)

 - Command: /pets

+- This plugin is taken from the LbCore, and I try to ask permission and give credit to them but...
+I don't get any response to them.
+I have download this plugin from long time and I try to fix some bug and add some feature, do not misunderstand me!!!
+I was trying to help
-# We would like to give credit to YaBoiBalAnce for this amazing plugin, I hope you will see this and approve :P
+# We would like to give credit to YaBoiBalAnce and Lbcore for this amazing plugin, I hope you will see this and approve :P